-Fred Pritzker, lead attorney for our E. coli-HUS cases, wrote the following article discussing long-term consequences of hemolytic uremic syndrome (HUS).
-Fred and his team represent children throughout the United States.
-You can contact Fred using the form below.
+Eric Hageman, lead attorney for our E. coli-HUS cases, discusses the long-term consequences of hemolytic uremic syndrome (HUS) in the article below.
+Eric and his team represent children throughout the United States.
+You can contact Eric using the following form.

 A study appearing in the prestigious Journal of the American Medical Association (JAMA) entitled “Long-term Renal Prognosis of Diarrhea-Associated Hemolytic Uremic Syndrome” analyzed almost 50 other journal articles on the subject and found that 25% of people who developed hemolytic uremic syndrome (HUS) had long-term kidney (renal) problems resulting from the disease.

 There are three primary kidney complications: decreased glomerular filtration rate (GFR), hypertension, and/or proteinuria: